stigsfoot/ask-noble-virtual-agent/README.md

 ## Overview

-This Streamlit application serves as a virtual assistant, leveraging Retrieval Augmented Generation (RAG) and the LlamaIndex library to provide accurate and insightful information based on indexed documents.
+This Streamlit application is a virtual assistant, leveraging Retrieval Augmented Generation (RAG) and the LlamaIndex library to provide accurate and insightful information based on indexed documents.
 It's designed to mirror Noble Ackerson's expertise in emergent technologies, product strategy, and related subjects.

 ## Features